 In the 1960s, women gave up bouffants for the sleek look of ironed hair.
 Luckily we no longer need to use the clothes iron to achieve Kim Kardashian-like locks at home, thanks to the modern gift of the hair straightener.
 Before buying one, make sure you research the latest products to find a straightener that does the job quickly and effectively.

 A good hair straightener can save you a lot of money at the hairdresser.
 Cancel that regular blow dry and straighten your hair at home instead.

-The best performing hair straighteners heated up quickly.
+The best performing hair straighteners heat up quickly.
 This means, of course, you can get started on transforming your tresses sooner, but it also means the straightener returns more quickly to the right temperature after straightening a section of hair, so you'll move through your head of hair at a speedier rate.

 Hair straighteners come with ceramic or ceramic-coated plates (sometimes with the addition of aluminium or tourmaline), which are claimed to eliminate frizz and static in hair and leave it smooth, shiny and silky.
 We've found in previous trials that respondents showed no preference for one type or another.

 Slim to medium-width plates are suitable for most hair types.
 Wider plates may speed up the process, particularly for those with longer hair, but they'll make the straightener bulkier and perhaps heavier.